New England Patriots vs. New York Jets NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Patriots stats and trends

-- New England has two wins against the spread in six games this season.
+- So far this season New England has two wins against the spread.

-- This season, the Patriots are winless ATS when entering a game as a favorite of 7 points or more.
+- The Patriots have been favored by 7.5 points or more one time this season and have not covered the spread in any of them.

-- New England's games this year have eclipsed the over/under two times in six opportunities (33.3%).
+- New England's games this year have hit the over on two of six set point totals (33.3%).

-- New England is 1-2 against the spread and 2-1 overall in games when it records more than 24.2 points.
+- New England is 1-2 against the spread and 2-1 overall this season when the team notches more than 24.2 points.

-- The Patriots have turned the ball over seven more times (11 total) than the Jets have forced a turnover (4) this season.
+- The Patriots have turned the ball over 11 times this season, seven more turnovers than the Jets have forced (4).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New England's matchup with the Jets.